-- The use of sugar spheres means that the drug producer can outsource pelletization to a specialist and concentrate on processing the API.
-This will produce sugar spheres as a spherical excipient of uniform size. - The shaping process involved in pelletization entails thermal load and contact with a solvent (usually water).
-This can cause stability problems, depending on the susceptibility of the active substance. - Pelletization and classification produces fractions (attrition or agglomerates): recycling these in the production process often causes quality, batch homogeneity and traceability problems.
-If active substances are already involved in the pelletization process, fraction disposal is often not possible for cost reasons, whereas in the case of sugar spheres, only low-cost excipients are affected. - Pellets produced by direct pelletization often only show moderate mechanical stability.
+The use of sugar spheres means that the drug producer can outsource pelletization to a specialist and concentrate on processing the API.
+This will produce sugar spheres as a spherical excipient of uniform size.

+The shaping process involved in pelletization entails thermal load and contact with a solvent (usually water).
+This can cause stability problems, depending on the susceptibility of the active substance.

+Pelletization and classification produces fractions (attrition or agglomerates): recycling these in the production process often causes quality, batch homogeneity and traceability problems.
+If active substances are already involved in the pelletization process, fraction disposal is often not possible for cost reasons, whereas in the case of sugar spheres, only low-cost excipients are affected.
+Pellets produced by direct pelletization often only show moderate mechanical Line produce by direct perietization often only show moderate mechanical stability.
 But subsequent coating procedures demand adequate abrasion and crushing resistance.